rv279/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Please indicate anyone you collaborated with on this Lab.**\*\*

 Ravi Niteesh for his coding expertise.
-Tony for his creativity and storyboarding.Antoine St. Victor for his feedback.
+Antoine St. Victor for his feedback.
 Nishita Hedge for her artistic storyboard.
 Rohit George for being a great cameraman.

 GitHub and StackOverFlow were used for coding resources.